 - Some helpful writing tips for making a persuasive letter of interest.

-Your letter of interest for a job expresses your desire to learn more about the company and to inquire after any relevant positions that may become available.
+Your letter of interest for a job expresses your desire to learn more about the company and inquire about any relevant positions that may become available.

 - When there is a company that you really want to work for.